Frequently Asked Questions

 How many microgreens should I eat per day?

 There is no official daily recommendation for microgreens.
-However, adding a small handful (about 1-2 ounces) to meals is a simple way to boost your daily nutrient intake.
+However, adding a small handful (about 1 to 2 ounces) to meals is a simple way to boost your daily nutrient intake.
 Think of it as adding an extra serving of vegetables to your diet.
 Since microgreens are nutrient-dense, a little goes a long way.
-As with any dietary change, listen to your body and consult with a healthcare professional if you have specific dietary concerns.
+As with any dietary change, listen to your body and consult a healthcare professional if you have specific dietary concerns.

 Health & Nutrition